 I love cheesecake, and often in the summer I turn to the no-bake variety.
 On blazing hot days it’s nice to keep the oven off, and while the texture of a no-bake cheesecake isn’t completely authentic, it’s still so dang good.
-This white chocolate cheesecake is from Nigella Lawson’s latest book, At My Table.
+This white chocolate cheesecake is from Nigella Lawson’s latest book, At My Table(affiliate link).
 I’m happy to report it’s delicious.
 I added a sour cherry swirl and love how the white chocolate and cherry compliment each other here.
 Looking for something more fancy?
 Try Crème Fraîche Cheesecake with Chocolate Ganache and Mint Meringue.
 Or try Frangelico Cheesecake with Cacao Nib Crust.

 There’s something in baking that plays into our desire for transformation, because it is much more alchemical, and that’s a beautiful thing.
 I think also, that no one needs a cake.
 But that’s what makes it special and wonderful and a treat. – Nigella Lawson